 Parents are invited to take a closer look at their children’s program through curriculum presentations that focus on a particular aspect or element of the curriculum – such as in our Learn Your Level session.
 As well, parents of children “moving up” to the next level of education – Toddler to Casa, Casa to Elementary – are invited to Moving Up sessions, which detail the changes in curriculum at each new level.

 Over the past few years, the Journey to Discovery has been a transformative experience for our parents and friends.
 An engaging hands-on experience, it presents the spectrum of traditional Montessori work to parents – taking them on an abbreviated version of their child’s Montessori journey from Toddler through Junior High.
-In November 2016 we’ll introduce a new parent information session: Connecting the Curriculum Dots from Toddler through Junior High.
+In November 2016 we introduced a new parent information session: Connecting the Curriculum Dots from Toddler through Junior High, in which parents learned about Dr. Montessori’s Cosmic Education and how we present the world to our children to help them to understand their place in it.

 Classroom observations will increase a parent’s appreciation of the Montessori Method of education and will answer many questions about your child’s day at school.
 They also enhances the value of parent conferences with the Montessori teacher.